Protecting Marine Resources and Environments

 Walking the Talk

 The term sustainability is often loosely tossed around with little offered on its meaning or implementation.
 Council members know that consumers are increasingly making daily decisions on the food they put on their plates, and customers should have the confidence that their seafood has been harvested with their values of sustainability in mind.
-We ‘walk the talk’ through our Marine Stewardship Council (MSC) sustainability certificates, our Fishery Improvement Projects (FIPs) and through commitments such as AGCs voluntary catch limit of 3LN redfish quota.
+We ‘walk the talk’ through our Marine Stewardship Council (MSC) sustainability certificates, and our Fishery Improvement Projects (FIPs).

 Marine Stewardship Council Sustainability Certificates